 Hola Everyone !!
-It feels like am posting after ages, life’s tough when you need to juggle between family life, work life and blog life.
+It feels like I am posting after ages, life’s tough when you need to juggle between family life, work life and blog life.
 I think my blog suffered the most in all this.
-But yes now am back with series of posts from the lands of Scotland, Ireland and London.
+But yes now am back with series of posts from the lands of Scotland, Ireland, and London.

 But first of all, I am excited to review my first experience in an Airbnb!
 For those of you who don’t know about Airbnb, it is a website that focuses on unique apartment rentals with more than 600,000 listings in 192 countries where people rent out their rooms, apartments, and houses to people looking for a place to stay.

-As a travel bloggers, apart from exploring places we love to learn about new culture, exploring off-beat places and mingling with locals gives us an immense high.
+As travel bloggers, apart from exploring new places we love to learn about new culture, exploring off-beat places and mingling with locals gives us an immense high.
 So, when we heard about the concept of Airbnb, we were completely sold.
 It was through twitter that we stumbled upon the Airbnb website and after browsing and reading reviews, we thought it was worth giving a shot.

-We had always preferred staying in boutique hotels or luxury resorts instead of hostel or couch surfing.
+We have always preferred staying in boutique hotels or luxury resorts instead of hostel or couch surfing.
 This was our very first time renting someone’s place and sharing apartment with fellow travelers.
 The feeling of staying at someone’s home was a little overwhelming in the beginning.
 There was initial fear of “What would we do, if things do not work out? “

-We read all the reviews about the place from other fellow travelers and checked the host profile and zeroed in on a shared apartment with a private bedroom in Dublin, Ireland for five days.There was a bus stop just 2 minutes walking distance from the apartment, with two lines going to the City Centre.
+We read all the reviews about the place from other fellow travelers and checked the host’s profile and zeroed in on a shared apartment with a private bedroom in Dublin, Ireland for five days.There was a bus stop just 2 minutes walking distance from the apartment, with two lines going to the City Centre.

-Before booking we contacted Our host Cynthia and she was quick to respond back to all our queries in an hour’s time regarding the apartment and the locality.
+Before booking, we contacted Our host Cynthia and she was quick to respond back to all our queries in an hour’s time regarding the apartment and the locality.
 She sent us an email, which had pictures and videos of how to get to the apartment from the airport along with the estimated fare.